Jennifer Lynn Barnes

 Jennifer Lynn Barnes (born October 19, 1984) is an American writer of young adult novels.
+She is best known for writing the Inheritance Games Saga and The Naturals.

 Personal life

 Jennifer "Jen" Lynn Barnes was born on October 19, 1984, in Tulsa, Oklahoma.

 She graduated from high school in 2002, then attended Yale University, where she studied cognitive science.
 She graduated with a bachelor's degree from the university in 2006 and a Ph.D. in 2012.

 She is married and has three sons.

 Career

 Barnes wrote her first novel at age nineteen and sold five books while completing university.

 After receiving her Ph.D. from Yale University, she conducted autism research at the University of Cambridge.
 She now serves as an associate professor of both psychology and professional writing at the University of Oklahoma.
 In 2019, she received the university's Robert Glenn Rapp Foundation Presidential Professorship.
+Much of her research career has focused on different aspects of human attraction to and connection with fiction.
+Recently, she has also been studying the psychology of fandom.

 Book series

 The Inheritance Games (2020–2022)

 The Inheritance Games is a young adult novel series, published by Little, Brown Books for Young Readers.
-The series currently consists of seven books: The Inheritance Games (2020), The Hawthorne Legacy (2021), The Final Gambit (2022), The Brothers Hawthorne (2023), The Grandest Game (2024), Games Untold (2024), and Glorious Rivals (2025).

-The first book in the series, The Inheritance Games, is a New York Times and IndieBound best seller.
+The series currently consists of nine books: The Inheritance Games (2020), The Hawthorne Legacy (2021), The Final Gambit (2022), The Brothers Hawthorne (2023), The Grandest Game (2024), Games Untold (2024), Glorious Rivals (2025), The Same Backward As Forward (2025) and Gilded Blade (2026).
+It was on the New York Times and IndieBound best seller.
 It was nominated for the Edgar Award for Young Adult, the Goodreads Choice Award for Young Adult, and YALSA's Teen's Top Ten, and was selected for YALSA's Quick Picks for Reluctant Young Adult Readers and Best Fiction for Young Adults and Kirkus Reviews' Best Books of 2020.

+Barnes wrote this series applying the psychological principle of gossip theory, the idea that fiction can fulfill a need to engage in gossip.
+Using what she has learned about gossip theory helped her construct a series that would hook readers completely.

 The Hawthorne Legacy was a finalist for a Goodreads Choice Award for Young Adult Fiction.

 The Final Gambit won the 2022 Goodreads Choice Awards for Best Young Adult Fiction.